infinitered/gluegun/readme.md

 In addition, `gluegun` supports expanding your CLI's ecosystem with a robust set of easy-to-write plugins and extensions.

-# Yeah, But Why?

-If you want to have **your** CLI...

-* get built quickly
-* have plugin support
-* but skip the boring parts of developing it
+# Why use Gluegun?

+You might want to use Gluegun if:

+* You need to build a CLI app
-* and avoid large CLI libraries that want to take over your world
+* You want to have powerful tools at your fingertips
+* And you don't want to give up flexibility at the same time

-... welcome!
+If so ... welcome!

 # Quick Start